google-research-datasets/AltEntities/README.md

 The *data* directory contains the full set of examples (*all.json*).
 For each domain (*books*, *recipes*, and *songs*), a subdirectory contains all its examples which are split into *train.json*, *dev.json*, and *test.json*.
 In addition, the mixed subdirectory contains the mix of examples in the three domains.

 ## Citation
-The dataset can be cited as:
+The paper and the dataset can be cited as:

 ```
 @article{hosseini2022resolving,